rogiervanhetschip/Ravenskeep-Characters/README.md

 1. Create a Github account.
 The code is hosted at [https://github.com/rogiervanhetschip/Ravenskeep-Characters](https://github.com/rogiervanhetschip/Ravenskeep-Characters)
 2. Install Git, at least version 1.8.1.2.
-3. Install virtualenv (to host all software in a virtual machine, which should keep your OS clean), PostgreSQL (the database), Git (version control, at least version 1.8.1.2) and a Git GUI if you so require (Git itself is command-line only).
+3. Install virtualenv (to host all software in a virtual machine, which should keep your OS clean), PostgreSQL (the database) and a Git GUI if you so require (Git itself is command-line only).
 4. Either fork the code, via instructions found at https://help.github.com/articles/fork-a-repo, or e-mail me to get added to the project as a developer.
 5. Download the code.
 6. Create the virtual environment by entering `virtualenv env` in a command line, in the directory where you put the code.
 A directory `env` is created, containing scripts.